jon-jacky/Piety/editors/ed.md

 *ed()* again.
 Or, any of the other API functions can be called at the Python prompt.

-## Limitations and differences from classic ed ##
+## Limitations and differences from classic ed and sam ##

 **ed.py** does not support these classic *ed* commands:
-*H h j n P Q u wq W x*.
+*H h n P Q u wq W*.
 Some of these might be supported in the future.

 **ed.py** supports the *sam* command *n* (print list of buffers),